devholland/git-template/README.md

 # Git Hooks

-This repository can be used as a Git `template-directory` and contains useful hooks for automation and simplification when working with Git.
+This repository provides useful hooks for automating and simplifying working with `Git` and can be used as a `template-directory` for new and already existing Git repositories.

 ## Available Hooks